tracykaur/clevercat/README.md

 A tutoring app solves a real problem for students of all ages and parents — to find an affordable and knowledgeable tutor on-demand.

 The design is based on a two sided marketplace whereby tutors can advertise their skills and students can search for tutors based on their skills and locations.
-But now tutors are offered and reviewed online.
+Tutors are offered and reviewed online.
 The app allows you to seamlessly contact tutors nearby and schedule a session at a fraction of the cost of traditional services.

 -----------------------
 ## 2 Installation